Designing animal enclosures is not a simple process. A suitable environment for any animal encompasses a wide range of needs in all stages of life.

 If you need assistance creating a positive enclosure, I am available to help.
 You can see examples and contact me here to create a custom cage.

-Make sure to decorate your enclosure.
 Plastic plants are best- there is concern the birds may shred silk plants.
 It is better to place plant outside the enclosure as this still provides the illusion of 'being in the threes' but doesn't take up valuable real estate inside the cage.
 Live plants are fine, as long as they are non toxic.
 However the soil (which often has fertilizer or pesticides in it) with foraging birds creates a huge mess and it is nearly impossible to get feces off limbs and leaves.

 I also create at least one structure on the floor of the cage which can be removed through the main access door for cleaning (see images to the right).